hype-app/gestpay-api/source/includes/_wscryptdecrypt_encrypt_sepa_direct_debit.md

 This payment method requires some other mandatory data, like **customer details** and **billing address**.

-The amound used in the Encrypt is mandatory, but it is discarded since the `Encrypt` call is used only to get a pre-approval token.
+The amount used in the Encrypt is mandatory, but it is discarded since the `Encrypt` call is used only to get a pre-approval token.

 The effectively charged amount is passed to [`callPagamS2S`](#callpagams2s) after the pre-approval token is received.